 Please let us know about any of these issues by emailing firstname.lastname@example.org and we will see what we can do to help.

 The Trust recognises that employees and line managers will need to discuss and agree pragmatic and workable solutions.

-The Trust’s Special Leave Policy is applicable and usually allows for up to two days/15 hours carer’s leave to make suitable child care arrangements.
+The Trust’s Special Leave Policy is applicable and usually allows for up to two days/15 hours carer’s leave to make suitable child care or adult dependant arrangements.
 This has been temporarily extended to up to six days/45 hours (pro rata for part time staff).

 In discussion with line managers, staff may be able to work flexibly to support carer requirements and changing working patterns and practices.
 The Trust is also working with local childcare providers and schools to establish emergency care arrangements for those required to work.

 Supporting our staff with carer issues where usual arrangements are impacted due to Covid-19

 CUH recognises that there will be additional anxiety for our staff relating to carer responsibilities.
 The Trust will provide additional flexibility for staff during the Covid-19 pandemic in addition to the standard carers’ leave arrangements.
 You may be experiencing any of the following:

 - Your usual carer support systems, e.g. day centre support for family members who are frail or have other health and care needs, are not currently available to you.